Led Zeppelin’s Jimmy Page once said, “I believe every guitar player inherently has something unique about their playing.”

 Major Effect Types

 Whether you want to add slight color to your tone and make it stand out or turn your guitar into a whole new instrument, effects can be of many different kinds.
-There are 7 most common types of effects.
-These are filter, compressor, gain, pitch, modulation, volume, and time.
+Effects are typically broken into seven major buckets, which are filter, compressor, gain, pitch, modulation, volume, and time.
 Let us take a look at them in detail:

 A filter is used to amplify or reduce certain frequencies in the sound.
 They usually operate in the audio frequency range of 0Kz to 20kHz.
 Filters can be of four different types.